 - Anyone who has trouble breathing, or is unconscious, incapacitated or otherwise unable to remove the mask without assistance.

-Students will be provided two cloth face coverings.
-Students living on campus will be given face coverings when they check-in to their room.
-Non-residential students may pick up their face coverings at a variety of public locations such as tables outside of Hemmingson or offices throughout campus during the first week of classes.
-Graduate and law students who are on campus for classes will have central distribution points for face coverings in the main academic building associated with the program.
+New Students will be provided two masks (returning students should continue to use the masks they were previously provided).
+New Students living on campus will be given masks when they check into to their room.
+Non-residential students may pick up their masks at a variety of public locations during the first week of classes.
+New graduate and law students who are on campus for classes will have central distribution points for masks in the main academic building associated with the program.

-Gonzaga will be providing cloth face coverings to all employees.
+Gonzaga will continue to provide masks to all employees.
 Additional Personal Protective Equipment (PPE) will be provided to employees based on role function and specific PPE requirements.

 The general public should not wear surgical masks or N-95 respirators, as these critical supplies should be maintained for use by healthcare workers and other medical first responders.

-For comprehensive information about the use of face coverings, please see the CDC Cloth Face Coverings page.
+For comprehensive information about the use of masks, please see the CDC masks page.

 If you have been exposed to COVID-19, you must stay in a designated quarantine space or your place of residence and keep safely away from others for the recommended period of time in case you are infected and are contagious.
 Quarantine becomes isolation if you later test positive for COVID-19 or develop COVID-19 symptoms.

 - Quarantine for on campus students: All on campus students who have been exposed to someone with COVID-19 and are a “close contact” (within 6 feet for more than 15 minutes) must move to a quarantine space on campus or quarantine in their own space only if they can keep safely away from others (ex. private bedroom and bathroom and no shared spaces).
-Gonzga's COVID-19 Action Response Team (CART) will assist with support during this time.
+Gonzaga's COVID-19 Action Response Team (CART) assists with support during this time.

 - Quarantine for off campus students: All off campus students who have been exposed to someone with COVID-19 and are a “close contact” (within 6 feet for more than 15 minutes) must quarantine in their own space and keep safely away from others (ex. private bedroom and bathroom and no shared spaces) in the residence.